jmd-dk/concept/_sources/tutorial/gravity.rst.txt

 distance much greater than the potential cell size, minimizing discretization errors.
-The remaning --- so-called short-range --- component of gravity between nearby particles is then computed separately, by directly pairing up particles (no potential grid required).
+The remaning --- so-called short-range --- component of gravity between nearby particles is then computed separately, by directly pairing up particles and computing the force between them (no potential grid required).

 To switch out PM for P³M, simply replace ``'pm'`` in the ``select_forces`` parameter with ``'p3m'``.
 Let's run a simulation D using